 - Inability to sit without support after the kid is nine months old

-- Inability to stand by the time the kid is one year old
+- Failure to stand by the time the kid is one year old

-Before you start to panic please understand that delayed development is fine.
-It’s okay for a child to face some developmental issues and miss certain milestones by some months and there’s no cause of concern, however, if the milestones are not achieved after the timelines, then you must rush to a pediatrician immediately.
+Before you start to panic, please understand that delayed development is perfectly fine.
+It’s okay for a child to miss certain milestones by some months, and there’s no cause for concern.
+The concern is only when the milestones are not achieved after the timelines.

-Also called ‘Intellectual Disability,’ cognitive delay means when a child is unable to communicate and take care of himself, due to certain limitations in mental functioning.
-As a result, the child learns and develops slowly than normal children.
+Also called ‘Intellectual Disability,’ cognitive delay means when a child cannot communicate and take care of himself due to certain limitations in mental functioning.
+As a result, the child learns and develops slower than normal children.

 Child rearing is hard, and it’s harder when your child has developmental trouble.
-Children with cognitive challenges take a long time to speak which is generally referred to as speech and language disorders among children.
-They also have issues in taking care of their personal needs such as eating, brushing, dressing, or wearing shoes.
+Children with cognitive challenges take a long time to speak, which is generally referred to as speech and language disorders among children.
+They also have issues taking care of their personal needs, such as eating, brushing, dressing, or wearing shoes.
 They are also most likely to have trouble learning in school and at home.
-In this case, the correct parenting tips is to take your child to a pediatrician if you see any of these delays.
+In this case, the correct parenting tips is to take your child to a pediatrician the moment you see any of these delays.

 It’s also essential that the child is thoroughly examined as cognitive delays can also happen due to brain injury caused by infections like meningitis.
 As it happens in most cases, it’s not exactly possible to find out the real reason for this type of challenge through parenting itself.
 Your child’s doctor would be the only eligible person to judge the delay.

 Speech and language delay means a child is not developing speech and language at the right time and milestone.
 The best way to identify whether or not your child is having speech and language issues is when your child does not talk as much as other children of his age.

-Several reasons can cause speech and language delays and these include hearing loss, slow development, inability to understand or communicate, and not being able to enough time with adults at home.
+Several reasons can cause speech and language delays, including hearing loss, slow development, inability to understand or communicate, and not being able to spend enough time with adults at home.